szczepanskimateusz391-lab/sales-crm-sql-powerbi/README.md

 # Sales & CRM Analytics — PostgreSQL + Power BI

-This project is an end-to-end sales and CRM analytics project built with PostgreSQL and Power BI.
+This is an end-to-end sales and CRM analytics project built with PostgreSQL and Power BI.

-The goal was to create a complete workflow starting from raw and imperfect data, then clean and validate it in SQL, prepare an analytical layer and finally build a Power BI report for sales performance and CRM pipeline analysis.
+I wanted to go beyond creating a dashboard, so I built the project from raw data through cleaning, validation, SQL analysis and data modeling, all the way to the final Power BI report.

 The dataset is synthetic and was created for portfolio purposes.

-## Project workflow
+## Project overview

+The project focuses on sales performance and CRM pipeline analysis.

+The main questions I wanted to answer were:

+- How much revenue and profit is being generated?
+- Which sales representatives and product categories perform best?
+- Which lead sources convert best?
+- Where do leads drop out of the funnel?
+- Which sales stages take the longest?
+- Which customers generate the most value?

+## Workflow

-Raw CSV data → PostgreSQL staging → Data quality checks → Data cleaning and validation → Core relational tables → Analytics views → Power BI
+Raw CSV data → PostgreSQL staging → Data quality checks → Cleaning and validation → Core relational tables → Analytics views → Power BI

 ## Tools used